Musician Onboarding · Rapture & Ruin

 Formation and performance, built together.

-Horizon Orchestral Studio is a professional orchestral environment in which advanced conductors develop their craft within a mentored setting, while musicians work at a high level within a disciplined and artistically serious ensemble.
+Horizon Orchestral Studio is a professional orchestral environment in which advanced pre-professional conductors develop their craft within a mentored setting, while musicians work at a high level within a disciplined and artistically serious ensemble.

 Horizon Classical

 Outwardly, Horizon Orchestral Studio presents Horizon Classical — a concert conceived as a guided, immersive encounter with music.
-Coined as "cinema for the ears", it is not a traditional recital format, but a direct and personal experience designed for first-time listeners and those returning with fresh ears alike.
+Described as "cinema for the ears", it is not a traditional recital format, but a direct and personal experience designed for first-time listeners and those returning with fresh ears alike.

 Artistic Leadership